richardtallent/vue-simple-calendar/README.md

 ## Browser compatibility

-The _intent_ is to maintain compatibility with Chrome, Firefox, IE11, Edge, OS X Safari, iOS Safari, and the Android Silk browser.
-Note that this component is designed first for desktop web applications, not mobile, so while the component may _operate_ on a mobile device, the limited resolution may not allow for much in the way of useful functionality.
+As of version 6, compatibility is limited to relatively modern browsers (_i.e._, not IE11).
+Please note that this component is designed first for desktop web applications, not mobile, so while the component may _operate_ on a mobile device, the limited resolution may not allow for much in the way of useful functionality.
+Also, drag and drop only works on desktop browsers -- the drag events on touch devices are very different, I haven't had time to dig into them yet.

-The ES6 language features used in this component are converted to ES5 by Babel using webpack.
-However, if you're targeting IE11 or another ancient browser, you'll need to import `babel-polyfill` in your webpack entry file so it sets up the additional functions not supported by your browser.
-These polyfills can't be included in a project more than once, which is why they are not used in the compilation step for this component prior to being published on npm.
-If you aren't using webpack, you'll need to include the polyfill using a `<script>` tag.
-The details of using these polyfills is outside the scope of this documentation.

-Drag and drop only works on desktop browsers -- the drag events on touch devices are very different, I haven't had time to dig into them yet.

-### Browsers and Localization

-Note that `Intl` is not supported for _very_ old browsers.
-For these browsers, the month names and weekday names will be blank and the calendar will have a `nointl` class.
+If your browser doesn't support `Intl`, the month names and weekday names will be blank and the calendar will have a `nointl` class.
 Use CSS `content` to provide the appropriate month and weekday names for the languages you support.
 For example:

 ```CSS
 .calendar.nointl.locale-en.m01 .monthName::after { content: 'January'; }